What are blood types?

 Donated blood can be turned into different medical treatments, depending on which blood type you have.
 For example, whole blood from type A, type O positive and type O negative is always needed.
 People with type AB or type B can donate plasma, which is vital for patients with injury, severe burns or blood diseases.

 Donating blood can save someone else’s life.
-To find out if you’re eligible, and to learn more, visit the Australian Red Cross Blood Service website or call 13 14 95.
+To find out if you’re eligible, and to learn more, visit the Australian Red Cross Lifeblood website or call 13 14 95.